bliss-platform/bliss-4i/articles/CLI Convention.md

----

-title: CLI Convention for Bliss
+# CLI Convention for The Bliss Platform

----

 For Platform bliss-4i\
 7 December 2025